Faschingsschwank aus Wien: Form

-Marked (Sehr Lebhaft) (very lively), this is the longest and one of the more virtuosic movements, notable for its innovative rhythms and its brief quote of "La Marseillaise."
+Marked (Sehr Lebhaft) (very lively), the first movement is the longest and one of the more virtuosic movements, notable for its innovative rhythms and its brief quote of "La Marseillaise."
 Of all the pieces of Faschingsschwank, this one is the least single-minded in its structure, introducing entirely new themes occasionally, only to be brought back repeatedly to two repeated motifs from the beginning.
 The piece comes to a crashing close with almost dissonant septuplet arpeggios.